netmilk/apiary-mock/README.md

 ## Use in Continuous Integration

 The Mock URL isn't deterministic at this moment.
 It changes for every mock instance.
-You need to extract it from the actual session YAML file saved to `.apiary-mock-<apiary-project-name>` after `apiary-mock start`
+You need to extract it from STDOUT or from the actual session YAML file saved to `.apiary-mock-<apiary-project-name>` after `apiary-mock start`

 ```
 $ cat .apiary-mock-<apiary-project-name> | grep '^url:' | awk '{print $2}' | tr -d "'"